cjac/cmusphinx/cmudict/00README_FIRST.txt

 redistribute this material we request that you acknowledge its origin in your descriptions.

-If you add words to or correct words in this dictionary, we would like the additions and corrections sent to us (air+cmudict@cs.cmu.edu) for consideration in a subsequent version.
-All final entries will be approved by the current maintainer, Alex Rudnicky at Carnegie Mellon.
+If you add words to or correct words in your version of this dictionary, we would appreciate it if you could send these additions and corrections to us (air+cmudict@cs.cmu.edu) for consideration in a subsequent version.
+All submissions will be reviewed and approved by the current maintainer, Alex Rudnicky at Carnegie Mellon.

 ------------------------------------------------------------------
-The current version of cmudict is cmudict.0.7a [October 29, 2007].
+The current version of cmudict is cmudict.0.7a
+[First released October 29, 2007]